apostrophecms/docs/docs/reference/module-api/module-overview.md

 };
 ```

-If the middleware function must run before another named middleware function, set the returned object key to an object with `before` and `middleware` properties. `before` would be set to the name of a module whose middleware must run after the new function, which is now the value of `middleware`.
+If the middleware function must run before another specific module's middleware, set the returned object key to an object with `before` and `middleware` properties. `before` would be set to the name of the module whose middleware must run after the new function, which is now the value of `middleware`.

 ```javascript
 // modules/limiter/index.js